Menu

 PKI(Public Key Infrastructure)

 Public key cryptography infrastructure.
-A technology for encryption and composite data (restored based on encrypted data) using public and private keys.
+A technology for encrypting and compounding data (recovering based on encrypted data) with public/private keys.

 place of delivery